Jewish Labour Movement: Relationship with the party

-At the September 2017 Labour Party Conference, new rules proposed by the Jewish Labour Movement were adopted making hate speech a disciplinary offence.

-In March 2018, the JLM supported a demonstration by Jewish groups against the Labour Party leadership's handling of antisemitism.
+At the Labour Party Conference in September 2017, proposals submitted by the Jewish Labour Movement were adopted, introducing new rules that classified hate speech as a disciplinary offence within the party.
+In March 2018, the Jewish Labour Movement supported a demonstration organised by Jewish groups concerning the Labour Party leadership's handling of allegations of antisemitism.

-In April 2018, the Jewish Labour Movement asked for and received a guarantee that JLM would remain Labour's only Jewish affiliate, after suggestions that Jewish Voice for Labour might be allowed to affiliate.
-This was one of 19 requests made by JLM to the Labour Party, alongside six set by Jewish community organisations.
+In April 2018, the Jewish Labour Movement sought and received confirmation that it would remain the Labour Party's sole affiliated Jewish organisation, following discussions about the potential affiliation of Jewish Voice for Labour.
+In September 2018, the Labour Party incorporated all 11 examples from the IHRA definition of antisemitism, without amendment, into its code of conduct, in line with requests made by the Jewish Labour Movement.
+In October 2018, the organisation invited Labour Party members to submit examples of antisemitism within the party.

-In September 2018, as the JLM asked, Labour added all 11 IHRA Working Definition of Antisemitism examples, unamended, to the Party's code of conduct.

-In October 2018, the JLM appealed to Labour Party members to send it examples of antisemitism within Labour.

-In November 2018, the JLM submitted a dossier of examples to the Equality and Human Rights Commission and asked it to investigate the Labour Party which, it said, was "institutionally anti-Semitic".
+In November 2018, the Jewish Labour Movement submitted a dossier of reported incidents to the Equality and Human Rights Commission (EHRC) and requested an investigation into the Labour Party, which it characterised as exhibiting institutional antisemitism.
+In March 2019, Jeremy Corbyn wrote to the Jewish Labour Movement expressing a desire for the organisation to remain affiliated with the party, following reports that it was considering disaffiliation.

-In March 2019, Jeremy Corbyn wrote to the JLM conveying his and the shadow cabinet's "very strong desire for you to remain a part of our movement" following reports that it was considering disaffiliating.
-In April 2019, former Prime Minister Gordon Brown and the Mayor of London, Sadiq Khan, announced that they had joined the JLM.
-Brown said that he joined to support Jews in light of antisemitism in the Labour Party.
-Khan said he had joined "to demonstrate 'support and appreciation'" for British Jews.
-In April 2019, JLM decided to remain affiliated to the Labour Party but passed a motion of no confidence in Jeremy Corbyn over his alleged mishandling of anti-Semitism within the party.
+In April 2019, Gordon Brown and Sadiq Khan announced that they had joined the Jewish Labour Movement.
+Brown stated that his decision was intended to support Jewish members in the context of allegations of antisemitism within the Labour Party, while Khan said that he joined to express support for British Jews.
+During the same month, the Jewish Labour Movement voted to remain affiliated with the Labour Party, but passed a motion of no confidence in Jeremy Corbyn, citing concerns about his handling of allegations of antisemitism.

-In July 2019, JLM described Labour's appointment of a liaison officer to improve the party's relationships with the Jewish community as a "pointless, ineffective gesture".
+In July 2019, the Jewish Labour Movement described the Labour Party's appointment of a liaison officer to improve relations with the Jewish community as ineffective.
+In September 2019, the organisation held a rally at Middle Street Synagogue in Brighton during the Labour Party Conference.
+Speakers included Members of Parliament, a Member of the European Parliament, the Mayor of London, and representatives from affiliated and related Labour organisations.

-In September 2019, the JLM held a rally at the Middle Street Synagogue in Brighton during the Labour Party Conference.
-Speakers included MPs, Ruth Smeeth, Margaret Hodge, Alex Sobel, Louise Ellman, Stella Creasy and Rosie Duffield, Seb Dance MEP, the Mayor of London, Sadiq Khan, Luke Akehurst, director of We Believe in Israel and secretary of Labour First, Nathan Yeowell, director of Progress, Miriam Mirwitch, chair of Young Labour and Rania Ramli, chairperson of the recently disbanded Labour Students.
-Smeeth said that "This isn't a fight for Jews (or) equality in the party – this is a fight for the Labour Party."
-Hodge drew loud cheers when she promised that "I'm not going to give up until Jeremy Corbyn ceases to be leader of the Labour Party."

-In December 2019, the JLM made a submission to the Equality and Human Rights Commission as part of the EHRC's investigation into anti-Semitism in the Labour Party.
-It offered alleged incidents of anti-Semitism in the Labour Party - all anecdotal- including the alleged description of Jewish Labour MP Margaret Hodge as a 'Zionist remedial cancer' and a 'Zionist bitch' after she wrote a vicious article attacking Labour in The Sunday Times, as well as alleged discriminatory practices in the South Tottenham CLP towards prospective Haredi Jewish members.
-It also contained anecdotal claims that Zionist Jews were labelled as 'child killers,' 'subhuman' and 'Zio scum,' and a claim a Jew was told that 'Hitler was right.'

-In 2020, the JLM nominated Lisa Nandy in the 2020 Labour Party leadership election and Ian Murray in the 2020 Labour Party deputy leadership election, in both cases by a small margin.
+In December 2019, the Jewish Labour Movement made a submission to the Equality and Human Rights Commission as part of its investigation into allegations of antisemitism in the Labour Party, providing anecdotal examples of reported incidents.
+In 2020, the Jewish Labour Movement nominated Lisa Nandy in the Labour Party leadership election and Ian Murray in the deputy leadership election, in both cases by narrow margins in internal ballots.